COVID-19 vaccines

 Vaccine administration errors

-In the event of a vaccine administration error, refer to the Ministry of Health’s vaccine guidance, which states that you should notify your local Public Health Unit.
+In the event of a vaccine administration error, refer to the Ministry of Health’s vaccine guidance, which states that you should notify your local Public Health Unit or Public Health Ontario.
 If the vaccine administration error results in an adverse event following immunization, complete Ontario’s AEFI reporting form and submit it to your local PHU.

 Adverse Events Following Immunizations (AEFI)